Top 10 Money-Saving Tips for College Students

 4. Avoid impulse buying

 Impulse purchases can be the bane of a student’s existence.
 If you’re at a store late at night and feeling mentally exhausted from school, it’s easy to break down and buy that funny shirt you don’t really need.
 To avoid this waste of funds, try taking up the habit of always writing down what you want to purchase when you see it at the store, including the date you saw it, the location, and the price tag.
+Then wait one month.
+After 30 days or so, allow yourself to revisit the item and consider if you really have a need for it since you first saw it.
+This method can help you think through any impulses before you put down cash and have buyer’s remorse the next day.

 5. Mentally separate money and fun

 You don’t have to spend money to have fun.
 If you can separate these two things in your mind, you’ll open up a whole new world of affordable activities.
-Look for free events, like a public concert or movie.
+Look for free events like a public concert or movie.
 Go hiking on a local public trail.
 Visit a park or join a pickup soccer league.
 The point is, there are plenty of ways to have fun for little to no money.

 6. Take advantage of student discounts

 You’re a student now—take advantage of your situation and always be on the lookout for student discounts!
-Often, businesses that operate in college towns have student discounts that can half the price of a movie ticket or make the entrance fee to a park significantly cheaper.
+Often, businesses that operate in college towns have student discounts that can cut the price of a movie ticket in half or make the entrance fee to a park significantly cheaper.
 If you’re not aware of them, start doing some research and asking around, and always keep your student ID handy.

 Related: The Best Student Discounts: Food, Clothes, and More